haddockam/Python-Live-Chat-App/README.md

-# Local Network Chatting App
+# Python Live Chat App

-This is a local network chatting program written in Python using Flask, Flask-SQLAlchemy, and SocketIO.
+This is a live chatting program written in Python using Flask, Flask-SQLAlchemy, and SocketIO.

 ## Features
 - Allows users to chat with each other within the local network